JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/obstacle_avoidance.md

 * `HAL.setV()` - to set the linear speed
 * `HAL.setW()` - to set the angular velocity
 * `GUI.showImage()` - allows you to view a debug image or with relevant information
+* `GUI.getNextTarget()` - to obtain the next target on the scenario.
+* `GUI.setTargetx` - sets the x coordinate of the target on the GUI.
+* `GUI.setTargety` - sets the y coordinate of the target on the GUI.
+* `GUI.showForces` - shows the forces being appliend on the car in real time.

 **Own API**